vennbury/lessons/python/basics/basics/lists,-tuples,-and-sets.md

 {3, 5}
 ```

-Sets provide capability for operations that are used in set theory.
+Sets provide the capability for operations that are used in set theory.
 We can use the `set.intersection(set)` method to find values in boths sets.

 ```py
 nums_1 = {1, 2, 3, 4}